-4 Ways to Fix Error Establishing a Database Connection in WordPress
+How to Fix Error Establishing a Database Connection

-Error establishing a database connection is one of the common errors that WordPress users at least seen it few times.
-If your website encounter this error than your WordPress website is unable to connect to your database.
+Are you seeing error establishing a database connection in WordPress?
+Error establishing a database connection is one of the common errors that WordPress users experience few times.
+The error simply means that the WordPress website is unable to connect to the database.

 WordPress execute with PHP programming language and SQL database to run your blog smoothly.
-This error can cause by many reasons and in this tutorial we have put all the ways to fix and bring your website back to the operation.
+This error can cause by many reasons and in this tutorial we have shown you the ways to fix the blog easily.

 Time needed: 45 minutes.